fvdm/nodejs-foscam/README.md

 # nodejs-foscam

-Remote control, view and config a Foscam/Tenvis IP camera
+Remote control, view and config a Foscam/Tenvis IP camera.

 # Usage

+The installation and loading are simple with [NPM](http://search.npmjs.org/).

 ```sh
 npm install foscam